C2FO/vfs/README.md

     osTmpFile, err := osLocation.NewFile("anotherFile.txt") // file at /tmp/anotherFile.txt

-With a number of files and locations between s3 and the local filesystem you can perform a number of actions without any consideration for the system's api or implementation details.
+With a number of files and locations between s3 and the local file system you can perform a number of actions without any consideration for the system's api or implementation details.